StackersPool/Riddimz/README.md

 Additionally, if the platform is able to establish partnerships and collaborations with popular music artists and labels, it may be able to attract users from all over the world.

+# DIFFERENCE FROM OTHER ONLINE KARAOKE PLATFORMS
+There are so many differences, Riddimz will hame from other Online karaoke platforms,People may prefer an online web3 karaoke built on blockchain for several reasons.
+One reason could be that it offers more transparency and security for transactions made within the platform, as all transactions are recorded on a decentralized, tamper-proof ledger.
+Additionally, an online web3 karaoke built on blockchain may offer more flexibility and accessibility for users, as they can access the platform from anywhere with an internet connection.
+Another potential benefit could be that it allows for more efficient and fair royalty distribution to creators, as smart contracts can automatically distribute royalties based on usage.